-External Debt as at 31 March 2015 (£760.839m)
+External Debt as at 1 April 2015 (£760.839m)

-- 3.5.4 In 2014/15, the Council took up £43.574m of new borrowing at an overall average interest rate of 2.14%.
+- 3.5.4 In 2015/16, the Council took up £45.745m of new borrowing at an overall average interest rate of 2.603%.
 These interest rate levels are very low and unprecedented, representing real savings in the Authority's cost of borrowing.
-Of the £43.574m borrowed, £3.574m was taken up as a maturity loan from Amber Green LEEF 2 LLP to fund energy efficiency and carbon reduction schemes within the Capital Programme.
-This loan is for 9 years at 1.80% the comparable Public Works Loan Board (PWLB) loan interest rate on the day that this loan was first agreed was 3.55%.
-In April 2014 the Council negotiated a £5.0m loan with Cornwall Council at an interest rate of 2.0%, the loan was for 4 1⁄2 years maturing on 24 October 2018; a further £10m was also taken up from London Borough of Bromley at an interest rate of 1.50% over three years with a further £5m being borrowed from the London Borough of Merton over 2 years at the rate of 1.09%. - 3.5.5 The Government's 2012 budget introduced a 20 basis points discount on loans from the PWLB for those authorities providing improved information and transparency on their locally determined long-term borrowing and associated capital spending plans.
+Of the £45.745m borrowed, £25.745m was taken up as a maturity loan from the European Investment Bank (EIB) to fund Education schemes within the Capital Programme.
+This loan is for 15 years at 2.292%% the comparable Public Works Loan Board (PWLB) interest rate on the day that this loan was agreed was 3.17%.
+The loan taken from the EIB is the first drawn down under the loan facility of £102m negotiated between the Council and the EIB in July 2015.
+This facility will offer cheaper alternative sources of long term funding generating substantial savings of interest payable on the Authority's overall debt in the future. - 3.5.5 In 2012, the Government introduced a 20 basis points discount on loans from the PWLB for those authorities providing improved information and transparency on their locally determined long-term borrowing and associated capital spending plans.
 This special rate was termed the 'certainty rate'.
 The Council applied to HM Treasury to be eligible for this rate to finance its prudential borrowing and also to refinance maturing long term debt over the next three financial years.
-The application was successful and the Authority took up two new £10m maturity loans from the PWLB at this lower rate in 2014/15; the first over 10 1⁄2 years at 2.77% and the second over 11 1⁄2 years at 2.85%.
-The 'certainty rate' facility remains in place for future borrowing. - 3.5.6 Appendix B displays the movements in the PWLB interest rates for the 10-year, 25-year and 50-year loan periods during 2014/15. - 3.5.7 In a separate development, as was previously disclosed to Members in past treasury reports, the European Investment Bank (EIB) contacted the Council directly to arrange a £102m loan facility to fund aspects of the Council's Education Capital Strategy over the next few years.
-Negotiations have now concluded and the contract between both parties was signed on 22 July 2015.
-This facility will offer cheaper alternative sources of long term funding generating substantial savings of interest payable on the Authority's overall debt in the future.

-- 3.5.8 The Council's treasury strategy for 2014/15 was approved by Full Council on 24 February 2014 (Minute Item 7 C20140224).
+The application was successful and the Authority took up two new £10m maturity loans from the PWLB at this lower rate in March 2016; the first over 18 years at 2.98% and the second over 19 years at 3.03%.
+The 'certainty rate' facility remains in place for future borrowing. - 3.5.6 The Council's treasury strategy for 2015/16 was approved by Full Council on 23 February 2015 (Item 6 Minute C20150223).
 Within the report were detailed the different borrowing strategies available, of which temporary borrowing and borrowing from other local authorities were options.
-With UK local authorities struggling to identify approved counterparties to invest in and with low rates being achieved as a result of this risk-adverse approach, the markets have recently become active in local authority to local authority lending.
-Loans obtainable are for periods up to 5 years at interest rates well below the PWLB's certainty rate.
-Borrowing undertaken for up to 364 days is termed temporary borrowing and this form of borrowing is also being offered by other local authorities, currently at 0.60%.
+Borrowing undertaken for up to 364 days is termed temporary borrowing and this form of borrowing is also being offered by other local authorities, currently at 0.50%.
 Temporary borrowing can be used for cash flow purposes pending a more advantageous time to borrow long term.
-To maximise savings on the interest payable on the Council's external debt, the Treasury Section has in 2014/15 utilised a combination of temporary borrowing, local authority borrowing for up to 5 years, PWLB borrowing for longer periods and the loan facilities provided by Amber Green LEEF 2LLP as detailed in 3.5.4 as well as utilising internal cash balances whenever possible. - 3.5.9 The interest rate payable on the Council's long term fixed rate debt has remained consistently below the average of all non-debt free London Boroughs.
+To maximise savings on the interest payable on the Council's external debt, the Treasury Section has in 2015/16 utilised a combination of temporary borrowing, PWLB borrowing for longer periods and the loan facilities provided by the EIB as detailed in 3.5.4 as well as internal cash balances whenever possible.

+3.5.7 The interest rate payable on the Council's long term fixed rate debt has remained consistently below the average of all non-debt free London Boroughs.
 This has been independently verified by CIPFA and is detailed below.
+To provide some context if the Council's long term cost of debt was at the London average an additional £5m would need to be found each year.
+Inevitably interest rates will increase.
+A quarter of a percent increase would cost approximately £100,000 per annum although it must be noted that interest earned would also increase marginally.